 Repeat this process for each subsequent stitch in the row.

-How do I practice my crochet stitches?
+How do I practice my crochet techniques?

 If you do it for a few rows you will end up with a sweet little doll blanket too!